 The use of a demulsifier suitable for a plant’s specific syrup reduces oil separation time in tricanter centrifuges, which typically perform processes at around 90°C. Consequently, the use of these chemicals significantly lowers energy expenses in co-product extraction and generates greater productivity and profitability for the biofuel business.

-Thus, demulsifiers such as those in the ALKEST and SURFONIC COD range are key products in the profitability of the corn bioethanol market and contribute to the diversification of the Brazilian energy matrix.
+Thus, demulsifiers such as those in the ALKEST® range are key products in the profitability of the corn bioethanol market and contribute to the diversification of the Brazilian energy matrix.

 Luis Felipe Sugai / Rafael Ungarato